 For a product to be returned as part of the results for a particular query, each of the keywords within the query need to match a field within the searchable product information.
 Let's take a deep-dive into how Bloomreach uses the query to return a set of products.

 Searchable product information is driven by the data provided to the Bloomreach platform through a product feed.
 By default, Bloomreach will consider all fields searchable.
-However, if you are aware of specific fields with noisy data they can be made non-searchable by your Bloomreach representative.
+Work with your Bloomreach representative to designate specific fields as non-searchable, for example, you may designate fields that contain words/phrases that do not represent what the product is.

 The Bloomreach system then builds an internal index of your product catalog with fields that contain all the information about the product.
-When Bloomreach receives a search request for a query, the query terms are looked up in this index (non-searchable fields are ignored).
+When Bloomreach receives a search request for a query, the query terms are looked up in this index.

 Consider this sample entry for a hoodie.
 Here are the fields that are typically searchable: